-Over the past few years, and again at the ISACA conference in Chicago last week, there have been lots of discussions regarding analytics strategies for internal audit teams.
+Over the past few years, and again at a recent ISACA conference in Chicago, there have been lots of discussions regarding analytics strategies for internal audit teams.

-Among the strategies, repeatable analytics seems to be a fairly common theme.
+Among the strategies, repeatable analytics (e.g. continuous controls monitoring or CCM) seems to be a fairly common theme.
 Is this the easier route or the appropriate one?

 Image created by Luis_molinero - Freepik.com